syncfusion-content/javascript-docs/js/api/ejGrid.md

 <td class="name">{% highlight html %}
 value{% endhighlight %}</td>
 <td class="type"><span class="param-type">object</span></td>
-<td class="description last">It is used to set the value for the cell specified by primaryKeyValue and field name.</td>
+<td class="description last">It is used to set the value for the cell based on specified primaryKeyValue and field name.</td>
 </tr>
 </tbody>